About

 Najah A. Farley

-Najah A. Farley was appointed to serve as a Board Member of the New York State Industrial Board of Appeals in June 2019 and became the Deputy Counsel for the Board in June 2023.
+Najah A. Farley served as an appointed Board Member of the New York State Industrial Board of Appeals from June 2019 to June 2025, and became the Deputy Counsel for the Board in June 2023.
 Prior to becoming Deputy Counsel, Ms. Farley was a senior staff attorney at the National Employment Law Project (NELP) for six years.
 There, she focused her work on improving work quality through policy advocacy in the areas of wage theft enforcement, retaliation and stopping the usage of noncompete and forced arbitration agreements.
 Prior to joining NELP, Ms. Farley was an Assistant Attorney General in the Labor Bureau of the New York State Office of the Attorney General.
 While there, she investigated violations for underpayment of wages and other related violations of New York State Labor Law.
 Ms. Farley also represented the New York State Department of Labor in its enforcement of state labor laws.
 Previously, Ms. Farley worked as a trial attorney at the United States Department of Labor in the Philadelphia Regional Solicitor’s office, where she litigated violations of the Mine Safety and Health Act in Pennsylvania, West Virginia and Virginia.
 Ms. Farley also clerked for Justice S. Bernard Goodwyn of the Supreme Court of Virginia.
 Ms. Farley received her undergraduate degree in African American Studies from Yale University and her law degree from the University of Virginia School of Law.

 Jane M. Ipanaque